muellerzr/pytorch-benchmark/README.md

 `pip install git+https://github.com/muellerzr/pytorch-benchmark`

-It uses barebones dependencies, and relies on Accelerate only for basic utility functions (such as gather).
+It uses barebones dependencies, and relies on Accelerate only for basic utility functions (such as `gather` and `accelerate launch`).
 I implement my own small version of the main wrapper classes for the sake of simplicity.

 ## How to use